If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 #3.
 Share Your Happiness

-If I was truly curious about people and various areas of life, I would ask so many more questions.
-I would be a great conversationalist even as I give other people the chance to talk and to share about things that matter to them.
-I would be learning how to be a better human as I put my curiosity to work.
-I would be learning so much about the people in my life and about the world around me.
+If I were truly curious about people and various areas of life, I would ask many more questions.
+I would be a great conversationalist even as I give other people a chance to talk and share about things that matter to them.
+I would learn to be a better human as I put my curiosity to work.
+I would learn so much about the people in my life and the world around me.

-If I was truly playful, I would find the joy in every day, in every moment.
-I would be connected with my head as well as my heart.
-Especially my heart.
-I would laugh like there’s an endless supply of laughter and that I would never run out.
-I would smile as if it’s my default setting.
+If I were genuinely playful, I would find joy every day in every moment.
+I would be especially connected with my heart.
+I would laugh like there was an endless supply of laughter.
+I would smile as if it were my default setting.
 I would dance like no one is watching and like nobody minds.
-I would sing like that time at karaoke where I got to be a rock star for 1 song.
+I would sing like that time at karaoke, where I got to be a rock star for a song.
 “It’s my life, and it’s now or never.”

 In short, I would be sharing my happiness.
-Why not?
-Cats already share their happiness.
-They do this in a variety of ways, including smiling and meowing and purring.
+Cats already share their happiness in various ways, including smiling, meowing, and purring.
 They’re happy when they’re curious.
 They’re happy when they’re playful.
 And they’re happy when they’re sleeping.

 Countless times, I petted Sparky when she was sleeping.
 She did a purr meow, woke up, and got purring.
 Her happiness made me happy, too.

-I’ve been around many cats throughout my life, and I’ve noticed that they tend to be very happy.
-And it’s contagious, too.
-They can’t help but share their natural state of being.
-Cats live to spread happiness in the world.
+I’ve been around many cats, and they tend to be very happy.
+It’s contagious, too.
+They share their natural state of being.
+Cats live to spread happiness.

 Imagine waking up every day with that mission in mind.
 How would it inform my life?
 How drastically different would my life be if I lived up to that mission?